 We'll do our best to support you, but we can't guarantee we'll be able to give you the same level of help.
-For example our staff may not be freely available if you need them, and there may not be any alternative transport available at short notice.
+For example our staff may not be freely available if you need them, and there may not be any alternative transport available at short notice, so this may take longer to arrange.

-If you haven't booked support, and you need help when you get to an unstaffed station, you can call Assisted Travel.
+If you haven't booked support, and you need help when you get to an unstaffed station, you can call Assisted Travel, who's phone number is on the Welcome board at the station, or press the information button on the platform help point and speak to someone who can help.
 They'll do what they can to make your journey easier.
-You'll find their phone number on the welcome board at the station.